Accenture/adop-docker-compose/site/_docs/contributing/pull-requests.md

 Before you start to code (especially for the Core), we recommend discussing your plans through a GitHub issue, especially for more ambitious contributions.
 This gives other contributors a chance to point you in the right direction, give you feedback on your design, and help you find out if someone else is working on the same thing.

-When submitting pull requests we have a few guidelines that we'd like people to follow to make it easier to review and accept contributions:
+When submitting pull requests, we have a few guidelines that we'd like people to follow to make it easier to review and accept contributions:

 * The heading and description should clearly explain what the pull request is seeking to achieve
 * If the pull request has dependencies on other PRs, please specify them and the order in which they should be applied if applicable